-The story is about Kate, a brand new science teacher, who just started her career in an idyllic country town in Maine, US.
-Her picture perfect life is destroyed when there is a virus outbreak that turns people into photo-phobic, blood-sucking killers.
+Living Like A Vampire, Book 1 in the Suckers Trilogy, is the story of Kate, a brand new science teacher who just started her career in an idyllic country town in Maine, US.
+Her picture-perfect life is destroyed when there is a virus outbreak that turns people into photo-phobic, blood-sucking killers.
 Kate and her friends, Sue and Charlie, flee their hometown to survive.
-They hide at a campground and they think they are safe.
+They hide at a campground and think they are safe.

 Then things go wrong.
 Very wrong.

 Kate is thrown into emotional turmoil, action, and suspense.
 To top it all off, she falls in love with one of the suckers.

 Will love win her over to the dark side?